 Clearly, before you buy any of the wines, you will probably want to taste them first.
 There are two main ways of doing this:

-- Open Cellars of Nillumbik (each October) and Winter Winefest (each June): most of the wineries open their doors on a particular weekend so that visitors can follow a trail from winery to winery.
+- Open Cellars (each June and October): most of the wineries open their doors on a particular weekend so that visitors can follow a trail from winery to winery.
 On these weekends, all of the wineries offer food and many have live music.
 The wine-makers are knowledgeable, friendly and happy to talk about wine and wine-making, and to provide a guided tasting lesson.

 To help you plan your trip(s) around the wineries, here is a map of where they are (click to enlarge):

-Some of the wineries only sell their products onsite.
-But some sell online, others sell via licensed shops and yet others sell at the local farmers’ markets.
+A few of the wineries only sell their products onsite.
+But most also sell online and some also sell via licensed shops.
 The table below provides details (again, click any of the names for a page with more detail about that winery or outlet).

 2. Blackhearts and Sparrows, Fitzroy North and Smith Street Cellars, Collingwood.
 Also, the following bars and restaurants: Anada, Fitzroy; Builders Arms Hotel, Fitzroy; Cutler & Co, Fitzroy; Easy Tiger, Collingwood; Gibsons Wine Bar, Hawthorn; Green Park Dining, Carlton; Hammer and Tong, Fitzroy; Hell of the North, Fitzroy; Hotel Lincoln, Carlton; Lee Ho Fook Restaurant, Collingwood; Little Drop of Poison, Eltham; Mercers, Eltham; Merricote, Northcote; Pinotta, Fitzroy North; Scopri, Carlton; Tao Tao House, Hawthorn; The Post Office Hotel, Coburg; The Town Mouse, Carlton; Underwood Wine Bar, Fitzroy North; Union Dining, Richmond.